Mr. D Roycroft, Headteacher

 Best of Me

-The ‘Best of Me’ workbook has been posted out to all parents on 12th June.
+The ‘Best of Me’ workbook has been posted out to all parents and carers.
 This workbook is an opportunity for us to get to know your child as an individual and as a learner.
-In it we ask your child to talk about their personal preferences around their lifestyle, such as the name they like to be called, as well as their likes, dislikes, hopes and worries.
+In it, we ask your child to talk about their personal preferences around their lifestyle, such as the name they like to be called, as well as their likes, dislikes, hopes and worries.
 Each subject has also set a challenge to introduce your child to their department, developing their love of Secondary learning ready for September.
 This workbook is also being emailed out to the students Year 6 teachers at Primary school so that they are aware of the tasks that we have asked students to work on during the summer term and holidays.
 An electronic version of the workbook can be downloaded using the link below.

 Key Year 7 Staff